We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 Or another way to look at this, the amount of money involved, the amount of money being redistributed, the amount of money being spent on federal benefits to people is now larger than the annual take of tax revenue.

-That's that's what the left has always been pursuing, and they've got us here, and there's no returning.
+That's what the left has always been pursuing, and they've got us here, and there's no returning.

 Not ready to say that yet, but it still is a depressing bit of news.